BeardedGinger/Genesis-Shortcodes/readme.txt

-=== Genesis Shortcode Generator ===
+=== GingerBeard Shortcodes ===
 Contributors: joshlimecuda
 Donate link: http://joshmallard.com
 Tags: shortcodes, genesis
 Requires at least: 3.5.1
-Tested up to: 3.9.1
+Tested up to: 4.4.1
-Stable tag: 1.0.1
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Genesis Shortcode Generator allows you to quickly add any default Genesis shortcodes as well as column shortcodes from your WYSIWYG
+The GingerBeard Shortcodes plugin allows you to quickly add any default Genesis shortcodes as well as column shortcodes from your WYSIWYG

 == Description ==